Lantus cartridge systemsPronunciation

 Important safety information:

-- Lantus cartridge systems may cause drowsiness, dizziness, blurred vision, or lightheadedness.
+- Drowsiness, dizziness, blurred vision, or light-headedness may occur while you use Lantus cartridge systems.
 These effects may be worse if you take it with alcohol or certain medicines.
 Use Lantus cartridge systems with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.

 - Do not drink alcohol without discussing it with your doctor.
 Drinking alcohol may increase your risk of developing high or low blood sugar.